abhi-kirk/ml-skillset/Machine Learning/Neural Nets/optimizers.md

   - Smaller updates in this case reduces the risk of oscillations or divergence during optimization.
   - Conversely, larger updates when loss is less sensitive to the parameter (i.e., smaller accumulated gradients) will ensure faster optimization.
   - Adagrad hence balances the contribution of each parameter to the optimization process.
-  - Compare to climbing a hill with a steep slops (large gradient) or a flat slope (small gradient).
+  - Compare to climbing a hill with a steep slope (large gradient) or a flat slope (small gradient).
 - *Advantages*:
-  - No manual learning rate tuning.
+  - No manual learning rate tuning (except the global).
   - Useful for problems with sparse data/features (NLP, recommender systems) since in these cases the parameters are updated unevenly with SGD.
 - *Limitations*:
   - Can cause the learning to halt prematurely.